 Note: VKC for the KX II-101 uses an icon set that differs from the icon set used in VKC for other Dominion KX products.
-See VKC Toolbar for the KX II-101 (on page 6) for additional information.
+See VKC Toolbar for the KX II-101 for additional information.

-- To enter single mouse mode, do the following: - 1.
-Choose Mouse > Single Mouse Cursor.
+To enter single mouse mode, do the following:

+1. Choose Mouse > Single Mouse Cursor.

-2. Click the Single/Double Mouse Cursor button k in the toolbar.
+2. Click the Single/Double Mouse Cursor button in the toolbar.